JMRI Code: Continuous Integration

 "Continuous Integration" is the process of rebuilding a system every time it changes, so that you rapidly learn of new problems and are motivated to remove existing ones.

 The core of our system is a series of Jenkins jobs that routinely build the code, run checks, and creates downloadable installers.
 That means that we can and do put changes into our users hands very quickly.
+There's a CI status page that shows the combined status of that.

 Travis CIWe use Travis CI to do integration/test builds on Linux for every pull into our main GitHub repositories.